Therapy Dogs in School

 Our children have really benefitted from Hope’s Therapy Dogs, they look forward to their sessions and come back calm, relaxed and happy.
 We have seen vast improvements in the mental health and wellbeing of the participating children.

-— Wendy McKinnon (headteacher) and Rachel Fairhurst (pastoral lead) St Andrews primary school Warrington
+— Wendy McKinnon Head Teacher, and Rachel Fairhurst Pastoral Lead, St Andrews Primary School, Warrington

 Purple inverted comma